 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

-I’m finally getting around to sharing my favorites from the Epcot International Food & Wine Festival with you!
-There are six weeks left in the festival – it lasts until November 12th this year.
+Today I’m sharing my favorites from the Epcot International Food & Wine Festival with you!

 First, here are some of my other Food & Wine resources:

 - Epcot Food & Wine Festival Tips & Tricks

 - 3 Ways To “Plus” Your Food & Wine Festival Experience

 - The Budget Mouse Podcast Episode 22: Food & Wine

 Now I’m going to share what I loved (and what I didn’t) at this year’s festival!

 Favorite Savory Items

 If you are a crab fan, check out the Lump Crab Cake ($5.25) at Coastal Eats in Future World.
 The slaw and Avocado-Lemongrass Cream were super tasty and there was a ton of crab in there.